Jnegrier/wdio-novus-visual-regression-service/README.md

     all screenshots will be taken in different screen orientations (e.g. for responsive design tests)

 ### Compare Methods
-wdio-novus-visual-regression-service allows the usage of different screenshot comparison methods.
+wdio-novus-mutatio-visual-regression-service allows the usage of different screenshot comparison methods.

 #### VisualRegressionCompare.LocalCompare
 As it's name suggests *LocalCompare* captures screenshots locally on your computer and compares them against previous runs.